 Results are only tabulated and generated by the two tabulators.
 The ExpressVote is a ballot marking device, which takes a blank card and prints a voter’s selections on it to be fed into a tabulator.
 Results are retrieved from each tabulation device on Election Night and aggregated to generate results totals, which are then sent to the state to be displayed publicly.

-If by ‘counted by hand’ one refers to a ballot being looked at by a human being, the votes seen being recorded on paper or on a computer, and those votes being added to the official totals without ever running through a machine, the answer is no.
+If by ‘counted by hand’ one refers to a process wherein a ballot is visually examined by a human being, the votes seen are recorded on paper or manually typed into computer, and those votes are added to the official totals without ever running through a tabulation machine, the answer is no.

 All ballots, even Absentee by Mail and Provisional ballots (that are valid), are eventually run through a machine.
 The results that are read from machines are the results.
 If a ballot never passes through a machine (specifically a tabulator, not the ExpressVote Ballot Marking Device), the votes on that ballot are not part of the results.

-This is why provisional ballots that are determined to be valid are run through a machine rather than just being tallied up, and why damaged ballots returned through Absentee by Mail are duplicated rather than tallied up.
+This is why provisional ballots that are determined to be valid are run through a machine rather than just being tallied up, and why damaged ballots returned through Absentee by Mail are duplicated rather than tallied up (for more on ballot duplication, see FAQ question “What is ballot duplication?”).

 The process for using the ExpressVote is as follows: